Search results for:

-This article is intended for Hostwinds clients who have chosen to install CentOS 7 to begin configuring and customizing server using the command line interface.
+This article is intended for Hostwinds clients who have chosen to install CentOS 7 to begin configuring and customizing the server using the command-line interface.
 We highly recommend taking a snapshot backup before making any modifications in case you need to restore it at any time.
 Below are some basic configurations you can view and configure to fit your needs.
-This article is meant to offer our Unmanaged clients with some basic commands and information to help you get started with a clean install of CentOS 7 on your Instance.
+This article is meant to offer our Unmanaged clients some basic commands and information to help you get started with a clean install of CentOS 7 on your Instance.

 Displaying Current Date and Time using one of the following commands